Vaso2598/Homework-3/README.md

-# Homework 2
+# Homework 3

 A Simple HTML Front-End Project

 ## Description

 This homework is a simple demonstration of creating a basic front-end using HTML.
-It includes a structured HTML file with minimal styling using three pages of HTML and serves as a starting point for building more complex web applications.
+It includes a structured HTML file with CSS styling using single page of HTML and serves as a starting point for building more complex web applications.

-## Features

-- Homepage
-- Video
-- Contact page

 ## Installation